Detected Issues

 A Software Supply Chain Standard / Guideline is represented by a Xygeni Standard, which contains a list of Checkpoints.
 A Checkpoint is a requirement that the software must match.

 A checkpoint may belong to a category.
-Categories break down the standard into a hierarchy of different areas that represent the standard’s relevant parts.
+Categories break down a standard into a hierarchy of different areas that represent the standard’s relevant parts.

 Each checkpoint could be required or optional.
 A required checkpoint is mandatory and must pass for the project to be compliant with the whole standard.
 An optional checkpoint, on the other hand, is evaluated but does not affect the global compliance status.

-Checkpoint has further metadata, like the severity (which is the impact of a non-compliant checkpoint on the risk for supply chain security), what is the meaning of the checked condition, and what needs to be done for attaining full compliance.
+Checkpoints have further metadata, like the severity (which is the impact of a non-compliant checkpoint on the risk for supply chain security), what is the explanation of the checked condition, and what needs to be done for attaining full compliance (remediation).

 When a standard’s compliance assessment is evaluated, a compliance report is generated, with each checkpoint result and a global compliance status.